Authentic Lessons for 21st Century Learning

 Evaluate

 Display slide 17.
 Pass out a half-sheet card from the attached Muddiest Point handout to each student.
-Have students use the Muddiest Point strategy to answer the following questions: What are you still confused about?
-In other words, what remains the "muddiest point" about literal equations for you?
+Have students use the Muddiest Point strategy to answer the following questions on the slide and/or handout about what is now clear to them about literal equations and what is still “muddy” for them.

-Students will respond on their cards with what they think was the most confusing point of the lesson.
+Collect their cards and review the responses.
 Their responses will give you a frame of reference for discussing remaining misconceptions and moving forward.

 Resources